Engin-Boot/capture-behavior-of-a-visit-counter-HarishMurugancoolz/needs-facilities.md

 Scenario: Alert when seating capacity is full

   Given the hospital as seating facility
-  When seating capacity is filled
+  When seating capacity is full
   Then alert and arrange for extra seating